Human Rights

 Nurturing the minds of employees to have a deep understanding of human rights and mutual respect for one another is essential in developing a corporate culture where employees with a diverse set of values and thinking can come together and flourish.
 In light of this, Hitachi Construction Machinery group is actively promoting measures, including the exchange of personnel between global sites.

-In FY2016, we participated in the Human Rights Due Diligence Working Group, which was launched primarily by the human resources and CSR divisions of Hitachi, Ltd. The working group evaluated risks and priorities for human rights on employees and confirmed measures for reducing these risks.
+In FY2016, we participated in the Human Rights Due Diligence Working Group, which was launched primarily by the human resources and CSR divisions of Hitachi, Ltd, which was the parent company at that time.
+The working group evaluated risks and priorities for human rights on employees and confirmed measures for reducing these risks.
 At the workshop, we looked at the examples of Hitachi Construction Machinery (Europe) N.V. and PT Hitachi Construction Machinery Indonesia.
-We discussed the issues being confronted by these two companies and measures for alleviating risk.
+We discussed the issues being confronted by these two companies and measures for mitigating risks.

-From FY2020 we have taken more in-depth measures and utilized the Hitachi Group’s common priority risk assessment survey with 30 questions* for “forced labor and immigrant labor,” which we have defined as priority risks that should be tackled.
-More specifically, we conducted and evaluated the concerning labor/ safety and health/ handling of complaint process for direct manufacturing personnel.
+Based on the consideration result written above, we have taken more in-depth measures and utilized our group’s common priority risk assessment survey with 30 questions* for “forced and migrant labor,” which we have defined as priority risks that should be tackled from FY2020.
+More specifically, we had started conducting and evaluating the concerning labor/ safety and health/ handling of complaint process.

 *An example question of risk assessment survey /